 Marijuana has grown like wildfire around the country as nearly everyone is embracing the drug into their daily lives.
 Compared to even a decade ago, products containing marijuana and using the drug for treatment have skyrocketed.
 Dispensaries are cashing in on the trend as more states are legalizing recreational and medicinal marijuana while pop culture is embracing its effects.
-More teenagers are also gaining easier access to marijuana and often start their “weed journey” by vaping.
+More teenagers are also gaining easier access to marijuana and often start their “weed journey” by vaping or trying the classic THC-infused pot brownie.
 From vaping, teens may often move on to trying out marijuana with their friends after school, at parties, or at the comfort of their own home away from parental supervision.

 Marijuana addiction can bring on disruptive withdrawal effects, problems with the law, and possible financial if a teenager isn’t careful with their use.
 Not everyone is the same with drugs, so one “hit” of weed may be either too little or too much for someone to handle.
 Science experiences and tips of taking marijuana are often spread by word of mouth, the danger lies in teens exploring the drug by themselves.
 The thrill of trying a drug that’s strictly prohibited by parents and other authority figures becomes exhilarating.
 Not everyone will want to support your constant use of marijuana, and that’s okay.
 Everyone is entitled to have their own opinion.
 Let’s review the signs of a teenager having a marijuana addiction and how it can affect them throughout their daily lives.